22.1 An Introduction to Mentorship

 Here are the objectives for the experience:

-1. Boost Your Confidence: Engage in a supportive environment where you can confidently explore different mentorship opportunities and career paths.
+- Boost Your Confidence: Engage in a supportive environment where you can confidently explore different mentorship opportunities/types/structures and career paths.

-3. Build Meaningful Connections: Connect with alumni and professionals who can share their experiences and insights on navigating the professional world, developing communication skills, ethics, professionalism, and problem-solving abilities.
+- Build Impactful Connections: Connect with alumni and professionals who can share their experiences and insights on navigating the professional world and developing communication skills, ethics, professionalism, and problem-solving abilities.

 Here is what you can expect from your group mentoring experience:

-• Your mentor is here to guide conversations and make sure everyone has a chance to participate.
-If you’re nervous about speaking up, don’t worry—this is a safe space to share your thoughts and grow together.
+- Active Discussions: Your mentor is here to guide conversations and make sure everyone has a chance to participate.
+If you are nervous about speaking up, do not worry; this is a safe space to share your thoughts and grow together.

-• Your mentor will demonstrate key professional skills and behaviors that will help you as you transition into the working world.
-Pay attention to how they communicate, manage discussions, and navigate tricky situations—these are valuable lessons you can take with you!
+- Professional Role Models: Your mentor will demonstrate key professional skills and behaviors that will help as you transition into the working world.
+Pay attention to how they communicate, manage discussions, and navigate tricky situations, as these are valuable lessons to incorporate into your own life.

-• Feel free to share your experiences or concerns with confidence.
-Anything sensitive that’s discussed within the group is expected to stay private, allowing for open and honest conversations.
+- Confidentiality: Feel free to share your experiences or concerns with confidence.
+Anything sensitive that is discussed within the group is expected to stay private, allowing for open conversations.

-• Your mentor will openly share their experiences to help guide you through your own journey.
+- Honesty & Transparency: Your mentor will openly discuss their career to help guide you through your own journey.
 In return, feel free to be honest about your thoughts, challenges, and ambitions.
 Building trust within the group is important for meaningful interactions.

-• Everyone’s contributions are important!
-Whether it’s your mentor or your fellow students, respect for different perspectives and opinions is essential.
+- Respect for All: All contributions are important!
+Whether your mentor or your fellow students, respect for different perspectives and opinions is essential.
 This is a collaborative and supportive environment where everyone should feel heard.

 Especially if you are new to mentoring, here are some of the reasons that group mentoring is a great place to start or continue to learn:

-• Group mentoring offers a friendly, low-pressure way to dive into mentorship.
-You’ll get the chance to connect, share, and learn without feeling the weight of one-on-one pressure.
-Plus, your mentor and peers are there to support you.
+- Relaxed Space for Growth: Group mentoring offers a friendly, low-pressure way to dive into mentorship.
+You will get the chance to connect, share, and learn without feeling the weight of one-on-one pressure – and with the support of your mentor and peers.

-• Being in a group means you’re not only learning from your mentor but also from your classmates.
+- Chance to Learn from Multiple Perspectives: Being in a group means you are not only learning from your mentor, but also from your classmates.
 Everyone brings unique experiences and ideas, and these diverse perspectives will broaden your understanding of various topics.

-• This is a fantastic opportunity to connect with a professional mentor and your classmates, building relationships that can help you in your future career.
-Networking isn’t just about business cards—it’s about forming meaningful connections!
+- You will Build Your Network: This is a fantastic opportunity to connect with a professional mentor and your classmates and build relationships that can help you in your future career, all while forming genuine connections.

 REFLECTION QUESTIONS…